a-jeck/cse569s_mavlink_bug_finding/serenity/README.md

 ## Setup Our Fuzzer and Corpus

-Our seed corpus, auto-generated during the first run of Serenity's unedited ELF fuzzer, is available in this repository.
-Clone/copy these somewhere reachable by binaries in the serenity clone.
+Our seed corpus, auto-generated during the first run of Serenity's unedited ELF fuzzer, is available as a zip in this repository.
+Clone/copy this somewhere reachable by binaries in the serenity project and unzip.

 The fuzz src code is located at `<path-to-serenity>/Meta/Lagom/Fuzzers/FuzzELF.cpp`